iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="CoreDocument+toJSON"></a>

 ### coreDocument.toJSON() ⇒ <code>any</code>
-Serializes this to a JSON object.
+Serializes to a plain JS representation.

 **Kind**: instance method of [<code>CoreDocument</code>](#CoreDocument)
 <a name="CoreDocument.fromJSON"></a>

 ### CoreDocument.fromJSON(json) ⇒ [<code>CoreDocument</code>](#CoreDocument)
-Deserializes an instance from a JSON object.
+Deserializes an instance from a plain JS representation.

 **Kind**: static method of [<code>CoreDocument</code>](#CoreDocument)